hlefebvr/state_machine_cpp/src/tutorials/1_ForLoop.md

 Algorithm::run(algorithm, context);
 ```

 And voilà!
-You have executed you're first algorithm using state_machine_cpp.
+You have executed your first algorithm using state_machine_cpp.
 You should get printed the
 following:
 ```
 0